openstack/devstack/doc/source/systemd.rst

   journalctl -a --unit devstack@n-cpu.service

-When outputting to the terminal using the default pager, long lines appear to be truncated, but horizontal scrolling is supported via the left/right arrow keys.
+When outputting to the terminal using the default pager, long lines will be truncated, but horizontal scrolling is supported via the left/right arrow keys.
+You can override this by setting the ``SYSTEMD_LESS`` environment variable to e.g. ``FRXM``.

 See ``man 1 journalctl`` for more.